pic

 6

-Recall that an expression like x = 2 is shorthand for x::Any = 2, reflecting that global variables default to Any unless they're explicitly type-annotated.
+Recall that an expression like x = 2 is shorthand for x::Any = 2, reflecting that global variables default to Any if they aren't explicitly type-annotated.
 Also remember that only concrete types can be instantiated, meaning that values can only adopt a concrete type.
-Consequently, x::Any shouldn't be understood as x having type Any, but rather that x can take on any concrete type that is a subtype of Any.
-Since Any is at the top of Julia's type hierarchy, this simply means that x's types are unrestricted.
+Consequently, x::Any shouldn't be understood as x having type Any, but rather that x can take on any concrete type that's a subtype of Any.
+Since Any sits at the top of Julia's type hierarchy, this simply means that x's types are unrestricted.

-Working with a variable like x that has type Any, prevents specialization of *.
-The reason is that Julia must consider multiple possible methods for its computation, one for each possible concrete type of x.
+Working with a global variable like x prevents specialization of *.
+The reason is that Julia treats global variables as potentially embodying any value and therefore any type.
+The underlying logic for this behavior is that, even if a variable holds some value at a specific moment, the user may reassign it at any point in the program.
+Because of this possibility, Julia must consider multiple possible methods for its computation, one for each possible concrete type of x.
 In practice, this results in Julia generating code with multiple branches, potentially involving type checks, conversions, and object creations.
 The consequence is degraded performance.

 Even if we had type-annotated x with a concrete type like x::Int64 = 2, the performance limitations wouldn't completely go away.
-This is because certain optimizations can only be implemented when both the scope of variables is clearly delimited and their values are known.
-When both aspects are known, Julia can gain a comprehensive view of all the operations to be performed, creating opportunities for further optimizations.
+Certain optimizations can only be implemented when both the scope of variables is clearly delimited and values are known.
+When this is the case, Julia can gain a comprehensive view of all the operations to be performed, creating opportunities for further optimizations.

-Functions were designed in Julia to address all these considerations.
-This is accomplished through a series of steps that functions follow, which we cover next.
+Functions in Julia were designed to address all these considerations.
+They achieve this following a series of steps, which we cover next.

 Functions and Methods

-A function is essentially just a name that groups an arbitrary number of methods.
-Each method, in turn, defines a specific function body for a given combination of number and types of arguments.
+A function is a name that can be associated with multiple implementations known as methods.
+A method defines a specific function body for a given combination of argument types and number of arguments.
 The list of methods associated with a function foo can be retrieved by running the command methods(foo).

 foo(a,b) = a + b